trailbehind/DeepOSM/README.md

 * mimic Hinton’s methods, esp. for getting real road geometries
 * see if we can identify trails nearly as well as roads

-# Learning Project

-There's nothing to see here, move along.
-None of this code probably works.
-Still working on tutorials to learn deep learning, so I can apply to OSM and satellite imagery.

-For using the MNIST data, clone the tensorflow repo, and add the mnist example to your PYTHONPATH:

-    export PYTHONPATH=$PYTHONPATH:/PATH_TO_REPO/tensorflow/tensorflow/examples/tutorials/mnist/